What is Earnest Money, and How Much Do I Need?

 Earnest money often referred to as the “good faith deposit,” is a deposit that the buyer submits when they make an offer to show that they have a serious intent to purchase the home.
 Most often, the amount you’ll deposit is between 1-5% of the purchase price, and the funds are generally held in escrow with the title company or closing agent.

-TIP: In a buyer’s market, when housing stock is limited, you may be asked to provide an earnest money deposit that is above-market average.
+TIP: In a seller’s market, when housing stock is limited, you may be asked to provide an earnest money deposit that is above-market average.
 Your real estate agent will be able to provide more information about your current market and how to make a competitive offer that stands out to sellers and their listing agents.

 Earnest money is not a separate expense as it will be applied to either the buyer’s down payment or closing costs.
 However, it’s worth mentioning because the funds are typically paid when the offer to purchase is made rather than when the loan closes.